 The key to packing and dressing well in Europe is to pack mix-and-match layers that are made from breathable, comfortable fabrics.
-We usually are out and about for 8+ hours at a time, so being comfortable is key – although it’s Europe so you don’t want to look sloppy.
-Prior to leaving, I updated Ryan’s wardrobe with this new linen shirt, this madras shirt, a basic striped tee, and a new pair cotton shorts.
-He has these same shorts in about 6 other colors and loves how comfortable they are – plus they look great with everything!
+We usually are out and about for 8+ hours at a time, so being comfortable is key - although it's Europe so you don't want to look sloppy.
+Prior to leaving, I updated Ryan's wardrobe with this new linen shirt, this madras shirt, a basic striped tee, and a new pair of cotton shorts.
+He has these same shorts in about 6 other colors from J.Crew and loves how comfortable they are - plus they look great with everything!
 A basic anorak jacket is great for day-to-night looks and a hoodie is a must for comfort when traveling on planes and trains!
-For dinners out at night, I packed a “nice” pair of jeans + a pair of slacks with button-ups or slim-fit sweaters to match.
+For dinners out at night, I packed a "nice" pair of jeans + a pair of slacks with button-ups or slim-fit sweaters to match.

 For myself, I chose a mix-and-match color palette of blush, grey, black, blues, and white so I can style several different outfits from the same pieces.
 My goal was to choose outfits that weren't fussy - you want to feel good and comfortable in whatever you bring!
 I chose some of my favorite outfits that I knew I'd enjoy wearing in Europe - like these fun culottes, this jumpsuit, two favorite dresses for nights out (love this one), and a new pair of joggers for keeping comfy on the plane ride.

 Shoes for Ryan included these greyish-colored slip-ons, well-weathered and broken-in leather sandals, and the darker grey slides in the photo.
-We also through in a pair of tennis shoes last minute that aren’t pictured.
+We also threw in a pair of tennis shoes last minute that isn't pictured.
 You want to have two pairs of shoes that will work for going out to dinner at night, as well as two pairs that will be comfortable for walking miles at a time.
 The key is to break any new shoes in for at least 2 months before you leave on a long trip!